 Making alterations to the Credit and Saving

-The supplier invoice screen and the credit supplier invoice screen look very similar and function the same way.
-To help you tell what you have open, look at the background color.
-A Yellow background is for a supplier invoice, Green is for a credit supplier invoice, a Purchase template will have a Grey background.
+TIP: The supplier invoice screen and the credit supplier screen look very similar and function in the same way.
+To help you tell what screen you have open, look at the background colour.
+A Yellow background is for a supplier invoice and a Green background is for a credit supplier invoice.
+A Purchase template has a Grey background.

 Now that you have the credit open, make changes to the line items so that it equals the amount to be credited.

-The credit supplier invoice works the same as a supplier invoice, the only difference is that amounts will appear in negative.
-See Understanding the Sale/Purchase screen for more details.
+The credit supplier invoice works the same as a supplier invoice, the only difference is that amounts will appear as negative.
+See Understanding the Sale/Purchase Screen - Broken Link Article for more details.

-If you are creating a credit for a certain amount that is inclusive of tax, make sure that you tick the Inclusive tick box in the Details tab at the top middle of the screen.
+TIP: If you are creating a credit for a certain amount that is inclusive of tax/VAT, make sure that you tick the Inclusive box in the Details tab at the top middle of the screen.